jewettaij/moltemplate/examples/all_atom/force_field_explicit_parameters/nanotube+water/README_visualize.txt

     pbc wrap -sel type=1 -all -centersel type=2 -center com

+4)
+    You should check if your periodic boundary conditions are too small.
+    To do that:
+       select Graphics->Representations menu option
+       click on the "Periodic" tab, and
+       click on the "+x", "-x", "+y", "-y", "+z", "-z" checkboxes.

-4) Optional: If you like, change the atom types in the PSF file so that VMD recognizes the atom types, use something like:
+5) Optional: If you like, change the atom types in the PSF file so that VMD recognizes the atom types, use something like:

 sed -e 's/   1    1      /   C    C      /g' < system.psf > temp1.psf